CommunityToolkit/WindowsCommunityToolkit/docs/animations/CompositionAnimations.md

 ## AnimationCollection

-An ObservableCollection of animations.
+A collection of animations.

 The AnimationCollection exposes the properties:
 * **ContainsTranslationAnimation**: True if any of the animations in the collection target the **Visual.Translation** property.

-The AnimationCollection exposes the methods:

-* **GetCompositionAnimationGroup(UIElement)**: Generates a *CompositionAnimationGroup* that can be used to animate a visual on the Composition layer
-* **GetImplicitAnimationCollection(UIElement)**: Creates a *ImplicitAnimationCollection* that can be used to apply implicit animation on a visual on the Composition layer

 The AnimationCollection exposes the events:
-* **AnimationCollectionChanged**: Raised when an animation has been added, removed, or a value of an animation has been changed
+* **AnimationCollectionChanged**: Raised when an animation has been added, removed, or a value of an animation has changed

 ## Requirements